-TRS-Care currently faces a $1.1 billion budget shortfall.
-If nothing is done, retirees' premiums will skyrocket, and the program could even close within two years, leaving many without a quality health care option.
-The Texas Legislature must make changes to TRS-Care funding for the program to remain solvent.
+During the 85th Regular Session of the Texas Legislature, TRS-Care faced a $1.1 billion budget shortfall.
+If nothing had been done by the Legislature to address this issue, retirees’ premiums would have skyrocketed (even tripling), and the program could have closed within two years, leaving many without a quality health care option.
+The Texas Legislature made changes to TRS-Care funding for the program to remain solvent.

 Texas retired educators live on a fixed income.
 The average retiree receives $2,035 per month from the TRS pension.
 Ninety-five percent of Texas retirees did not pay into Social Security during their careers, and those who do receive Social Security are often harmed by federal provisions called the Windfall Elimination Provision and the Government Pension Offset.

 Retirees can not afford to pay for the entire TRS-Care shortfall.